ju-c/stars/README.md

 - [ehmatthes/django-simple-deploy](https://github.com/ehmatthes/django-simple-deploy) - A reusable Django app that configures your project for deployment
 - [kalekseev/django-geoipdb-loader](https://github.com/kalekseev/django-geoipdb-loader) - Helps download and keep updated maxmind's geoip db required for django GeoIP
 - [fastapi/typer](https://github.com/fastapi/typer) - Typer, build great CLIs.
 Easy to code.
 Based on Python type hints.
-- [pyscript/pyscript](https://github.com/pyscript/pyscript) - Try PyScript: https://pyscript.com  Examples: https://tinyurl.com/pyscript-examples  Community: https://discord.gg/HxvBtukrg2
+- [pyscript/pyscript](https://github.com/pyscript/pyscript) - PyScript is an open source platform for Python in the browser.
+Try PyScript: https://pyscript.com  Examples: https://tinyurl.com/pyscript-examples  Community: https://discord.gg/HxvBtukrg2
 - [oscarychen/drf-stripe-subscription](https://github.com/oscarychen/drf-stripe-subscription) - An out-of-box Django REST framework solution for payment and subscription management using Stripe.
 - [dj-stripe/dj-stripe](https://github.com/dj-stripe/dj-stripe) - dj-stripe automatically syncs your Stripe Data to your local database as pre-implemented Django Models allowing you to use the Django ORM, in your code, to work with the data making it easier and fast
 - [adamchainz/pytest-is-running](https://github.com/adamchainz/pytest-is-running) - pytest plugin providing a function to check if pytest is running.